 This edited collection explores these functional interactions and posits conclusions about the potential for longer term sustained coordinated action.
 These papers engage with a range of theoretical approaches in explaining the patterns of relations that are present in the region in relation to humanitarian assistance, disaster relief, and UN peacekeeping operations.

 The chapters in this book were originally published as a special issue of the Australian Journal of International Affairs.

 Table of Contents

-1. Cooperation and Coordination in a context of animosity?
-East Asia, peacekeeping operations and humanitarian and disaster relief
+1. Cooperation and coordination in a context of animosity?
+East Asia, peacekeeping operations and humanitarian assistance and disaster relief

 Rikard Jalkebro and Catherine Jones

 2. Japan, Asian, and Global broader peace operations: functional engagement amid regional estrangement

 3. Conceptualising humanitarian civil-military partnerships in the Asia-Pacific: (Re-)ordering cooperation